peterthoeny/rest-file-io/README.md

 The REST File I/O API is mainly intended to be used on an Intranet to automate processes.

 For security, only registered directories are available via the REST File I/O API.
 Directories are available via an ID (symbolic name), which point to the actual directory in the file system.
-Define the list of directory IDs in the `rest-file-io.conf.directories` setting.
+Define the list of directory IDs with the `directories` setting in `rest-file-io.conf`.
 Example setting:

     directories: {
-        example:    '/file/path/to/example',    // fix/add as needed
+        example:    '/file/path/to/example',
+        tmp:        './public/tmp'
+    },

-        tmp:        './public/tmp'              // local rest-file-io directory for testing },
+The `tmp` directiry is a local rest-file-io directory used for testing.

-Modify the list of directory IDs in `rest-file-io.conf` located in `/etc` or the rest-file-io application directory.
+Modify `rest-file-io.conf` located in `/etc` or the rest-file-io application directory.
 The referenced directories must be readable/writable by the rest-file-io application user.

 ### Read File